danialafjeh/danialafjeh/README.md

 - 👨‍💻 Have a better view of my projects https://danialafjehprojects.my.canva.site/

+- 📃 I write articles on https://dev.to/danial Afjeh

 - 💬 Ask me about **Django , Python and web development.**

 - 📄 Know about my experiences (coming soon...)